williamgilpin/dysts/README.md

 > William Gilpin.
 "Chaos as an interpretable benchmark for forecasting and data-driven modelling" Advances in Neural Information Processing Systems (NeurIPS) 2021 https://arxiv.org/abs/2110.05266

+For the forecasting experiments, please refer to the preprint

+> William Gilpin.
+"Large-scale statistical forecasting models reassess the unpredictability of chaotic systems" 2023 https://arxiv.org/abs/2303.08011

 We are very grateful for any suggestions or contributions.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md)

 ## Installation